KhronosGroup/MoltenVK/Demos/README.md

 `LunarG-VulkanSamples/Cube` group in the *Xcode Project Navigator* in the `Cube.xcworkspace` *Xcode* workspace.

-To run this demo, run either the `Cube-iOS` or `Cube-macOS` *Scheme* from within *Xcode*.
+To run this demo, run the `Cube-iOS`, `Cube-tvOS`, or `Cube-macOS` *Scheme* from within *Xcode*.
+In addition to devices, this demo will also run on the `iOS Simulator` or `tvOS Simulator` destinations.

-This demo includes a sizable window, and represents an example of how to detect, within your *Vulkan* code, when a window has been resized, and to modify the *Vulkan* swapchain accordingly.
+The *macOS* version of this demo includes a sizable window, and represents an example of how to detect, within your *Vulkan* code, when a window has been resized, and to modify the *Vulkan* swapchain accordingly.

 The `Cube` demo is a simple example of installing **MoltenVK** as a *dynamic library*.
 In this demo, the **MoltenVK** *dynamic library* is embedded in the application, but it could have been installed